PlayStation 5 Guide: Best games, accessories, specs, price, features and news

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 PlayStation 5 Pros and Cons

-Sony's next-generation PlayStation 5 console comes in two models; premium and digital editions.
-It will release on 12 November 2020, two days after its rival, Microsoft's Xbox Series X and Series S consoles.
+Sony's next-generation PlayStation 5 console comes in two models: a premium and a digital edition.
+It released on 12 November 2020, two days after its rival, Microsoft's Xbox Series X and Series S consoles.
 The premium PS5 will cost the same as the Xbox Series X, at $749.95.
 The PS5 Digital Edition is $599.95.
-The PS5 defines itself as truly next-gen thanks to its DualSense controller, progressive user-interface and fast SSD storage solution that allows for bigger, more detailed worlds.
+The PS5 defines itself as truly next-gen thanks to its DualSense controller, progressive user interface and fast SSD storage solution that allows for bigger, more detailed worlds.

 - Actually feels like a next-gen experience when you boot it up

 - Unique, customised hardware offers stability and speed

 - The DualSense is an amazing advance in controller technology